Compensation Plan Design

 A competitive compensation plan is a critical part of employee retention efforts.
 You need to ensure that the plan you offer is enough to attract quality job candidates and keep those employees with the company for the long term.
 A competitive compensation plan is a critical part of employee retention efforts.
+A compensation plan is a system of rewards and incentives for employees.
+It can be designed to motivate employees to improve their performance or productivity.
+A well-designed compensation plan will give the employee a sense of accomplishment and provide them with a feeling of worth.

 You need to ensure that the plan you offer is enough to attract quality job candidates and keep those employees with the company for the long term.
 If your employees feel that they are essential to you and take care of them, they will do whatever you ask.
 Employees are, without a doubt, a company’s most expensive asset.
 Paying too much can be very costly.
-However, paying too little can result in turnover, low productivity, and low employee morale.
+However, paying too little can result in turnover, low productivity and low employee morale.

 - We further help create the perception of internal and external fairness needed to attract and retain the right people.

-- Implement Procedures to set new-hire pay, promotions, equity adjustments, and pay increases.
+- Implement procedures to set new-hire pay, promotions, equity adjustments, and pay increases.

-- Review Salary survey data comparison (survey data may cost extra).
+- Review salary survey data comparison (survey data may cost extra).
 Incentive and bonus plan design.

 - Alignment of other rewards and reinforcement practices.

 - Identification of equity concerns and possible pay discrimination practices.